VertaAI/modeldb/client/verta/docs/tutorials/deployment/endpoint_update.rst

 :class:`~verta.deployment.update._strategies.DirectUpdateStrategy` that will fully transition the endpoint to use your new model.

-You can also update an Endpoint with an :class:`~verta._tracking.ExperimentRun`:
+You can also update an endpoint with an :class:`~verta._tracking.ExperimentRun`:

 .. code-block:: python